 Scoop a small amount of the cream cheese filling right in the center and top with the remaining muffin batter.
 If you want to add more cream cheese filling, I say, go for it!
-Personally, I found 1 tbsp to be the perfect amount.
-Finish the muffins with the graham cracker streusel and bake for 18-20 minutes or until a toothpick inserted in the center comes out clean.
+Personally, I found between 2-3 teaspoons to be the perfect amount.
+Finish the muffins with the graham cracker streusel and bake for about 25 minutes or until a toothpick inserted in the center comes out clean.

 Holy mother of all that is good and evil!
 These blueberry cheesecake muffins are bringing me back to life this Monday morning.